- Tour Plan

 This is a type of forest that should not be missed while doing a Birdwatching Tour in Manu.
 Bamboo thickets in western Amazonia provide important habitat for several bird species, some of which may be restricted to such thickets communities.

-The species that can see there are Rufous Headed Woodpeckers, White Cheeked Tody-flycatcher, Peruvian Recurbill, Ornate Antwren, Large Headed Flat Bill, Manu Antbird, Dot Winged Antwren, Dusky Cheecked Foliage Gleaner, and others.
+The species that can see there are Rufous Headed Woodpeckers, White Cheeked Tody-flycatcher, Peruvian Recurbill, Ornate Antwren, Large Headed Flat Bill, Manu Antbird, Dot Winged Antwren, Dusky Cheeck Foliage Gleaner, and others.

 The Lagoon in Patria